briglx/briglx.github.io/source/_posts/2022-06-10-finding-public-ip-details.md

 I was recently asked how to query Azure Resource Graph to find details about what a public ip is associated to.

-The goal is to see the different types of resources public ips are assocaited like:
+The goal is to see the different types of resources public ips are associated like:

 - VMs
 - Scalesets